bluenviron/mediamtx/README.md

   # * G1, G2, ...: regular expression groups, if path name is
   #   a regular expression.
   runOnDemand: ffmpeg -i my_file.mp4 -c copy -f rtsp rtsp://localhost:8554/mypath
-  # Restart the command if it exits.
-  runOnDemandRestart: no
 ```

 `runOnUnDemand` allows to run a command when there are no readers anymore: